Persónuvernd (Island) - 2021061342

 Facts

-A policeman assigned to supervise a public CCTV, using his phone, recorded a footage from that CCTV and shared it with their colleagues.
-The footage referred to a data subject.
+A policeman was assigned to supervise a public CCTV.
+He recorded footage from that CCTV and shared it with his colleagues.
+The footage showed a data subject.

-The data subject lodged a complaint with Islandic DPA (Persónuvernd).
-According to the data subject, unauthorised persons had access to their personal data, in particular data subject’s location and travels’ habits.
-Allegedly, the footage was also shown to data subject colleagues.
+The data subject lodged a complaint with the Islandic DPA (Persónuvernd) against the Police (the controller).
+According to the data subject, unauthorised persons had access to their personal data, in particular data subject’s location and travel habits.
+Allegedly, the footage was also shown to the data subject's colleagues.
+Also the data subject claimed the policeman recorded the footage using his phone.

 Holding